szczyglis-dev/py-gpt/README.md

 - `Audio input` - adds speech recognition and microphone input using providers such as OpenAI Whisper, local Whisper, Google, Bing, and xAI Grok Voice.

-- `Audio output` - adds text-to-speech output using providers such as OpenAI, Microsoft Azure, Google, Eleven Labs, and xAI.
+- `Audio output` - enables speech synthesis for every received response using providers such as OpenAI, Microsoft Azure, Google, Eleven Labs, and xAI.

 - `Autonomous mode` - runs an autonomous multi-step conversation loop inside standard chat modes and can cooperate with other enabled plugins to complete tasks.

 - `Bitbucket` - connects to Bitbucket Cloud for repository, file, issue, pull request, workspace, and account operations.

-- `Chat with Files (RAG, inline)` - adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.
+- `RAG (inline)` - adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.

-- `Code interpreter (v2)` - lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.
+- `Python code interpreter` - lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.

-- `Context history (calendar, inline)` - gives models access to saved conversation history and calendar day notes, including reading, searching, creating, and updating stored entries.
+- `Conversation history (inline)` - gives models access to saved conversation history and calendar day notes, including reading, searching, creating, and updating stored entries.

 - `Crontab / Task scheduler` - lets models create and manage scheduled prompts and tasks using cron-based schedules.